Joe Gruters: Florida party voter registration surge

-This voter registration advantage and a get-out-the-vote campaign resulted in record wins for Republicans in the 2022 midterm elections, including DeSantis at the top of the ticket winning 62 of Florida's 67 counties (which included the normally Democratic Miami-Dade and Palm Beach counties.)
-The election also saw Republicans winning a supermajority in both the Florida House and Senate.
+During his four-year chairmanship of the Republican Party of Florida, Gruters made voter registration a party priority.
+With funding help from Governor Ron DeSantis, the number of registered Republican voters surged in Florida during his tenure, This increase in voter registrations for the party and an associated get-out-the-vote campaign resulted in record wins for Florida Republicans in the 2022 midterm elections, including DeSantis at the top of the ticket winning 62 of Florida's 67 counties (which included the normally Democratic Miami-Dade and Palm Beach counties).
+The election also saw Republicans winning a super majority in both the Florida House and Senate.